 How to use the fairy leaf bowls

 The fairy leaf bowls make the most adorable addition to any fairy garden or doll’s house.
-Put them on a shelf ……
+Add them to your fairy potting bench ……

 The Crassula lycopodioides also called the Watch Chain or Princess Pine, will grow anywhere and her off-shoots are delicate and small enough for these fairy leaf bowls.